replicate/keepsake/web/docs/working-with-remote-machines.md

 ## Store data on cloud storage

-By default, Replicate stores your experiments and commits in `.replicate/storage/` in your working directory.
+By default, Replicate stores your experiments and checkpoints in `.replicate/storage/` in your working directory.
 You can also store this data on cloud storage, like Google Cloud Storage or Amazon S3.

 This means you can train on several machines and the results will be stored in a central location.
 When you run `replicate ls` on your local machine, it will list all of the experiments that have run anywhere, so you can easily compare between them and download the results.